For Prospective Students...

 How Do I Apply for Admission?

-You may apply for admission by requesting an application from the Graduate School.
+You may apply for admission online here.
 A transcript of all graduate and undergraduate courses taken elsewhere, scores from the Graduate Record Examination (though not necessarily the subject test in Sociology), one or more papers, letters of recommendation, and a personal statement indicating why you are interested in pursuing doctoral work in sociology at Princeton are required.
 You may take the GRE test several times if you wish.
 Failing to major in sociology as an undergraduate does not hurt your chances of being accepted or of doing well in the program.
 You may, however, have some catching up to do during your first year.

 Is Funding Available?